CSIRO-enviro-informatics/ckan/contrib/docker/README.md

 ## Backup

-Database backup happens automatically daily to the directory specified under HOST_BACKUP_DIR CKAN's file store is assumed to be on a backed up file system and can be specified via HOST_FILE_STORE
+Database backup happens automatically daily to the directory specified under HOST_BACKUP_DIR CKAN's file store is assumed to be on a backed up file system and can be specified via HOST_FILE_STORE  - NOTE CKAN FILE STORE BACKUP IS NOT WELL TESTED

+Database schedules can be modified in the docker-compose.yml and more information on the automated backup approach can be found there.

 ## Restore